 The Z Base lacks any lower racks or fashionable home decor qualities to show off.
 Additionally, while we found the rack to stand strong during our durability tests, the vertical rods are not screwed into the base frame, making lifting and maneuvering corners and doorways more difficult.
 The drawbacks are few, though, and we love the advantages.
 If you're looking for something mobile, substantial, and spacious with an industrial-but-fun aesthetic, this is the rack for you.

 The Furvokia Modern Rolling Rack is the boutique thoroughbred of the group.
 Constructed of a 1.5" thick metal frame and wooden shelf base, the rack proved to be strong and sturdy under weight and movement while maintaining a fashionable flair with a gold paint job.
 The Furvokia looks great in a boutique setting, or thanks to a variety of color options, may fit the bill as a design-focused storage rack in the bedroom.
-The top bar of the rack rings in at 3.9 feet long but can hold +/- 50 items on the hanging rack and eight pairs of women's shoes comfortably on the wooden shelf.
+The top bar of the rack measures 3.9 feet long but can hold +/- 50 items on the hanging rack, while the wooden shelf can easily house eight pairs of women's shoes.

-The GWH Retro Rack is one of our favorite racks for aesthetics and versatility.
+The GWH Retro Iron Rack is one of our favorite racks for aesthetics and versatility.
 Constructed of an iron frame and pine wood shelf, the GWH has a compact and modern design that could fit in many settings and satisfy a wide range of needs.
-The GWH stands out amongst the products tested group for its good looks.
-While the Furvokia model grabs the eye with its gold finish, this model complements its surroundings with long, triangular ends, matte black metal, and dark wood.
+The GWH stands out amongst the products tested group for its good looks, grabbing the eye with its gold finish.
+This rack complements its surroundings with long, triangular ends, matte black metal, and dark wood.
 The narrow bottom shelf might hold fewer or smaller items than racks with deeper shelves, but it also helps it fit better in smaller rooms and maintain a more minimal yet hip appearance.
 It's an all-around solid rack and gets the job done while adding a sense of elegance to the room.
 The iron frame increases its perceived value.

 While the top iron rack can hold a significant number of heavy garments, this rack does not remain as stable as some of its competitors when pushing around clothes, clearing corners, etc. The GWH can be a bit topsy-turvy under uneven weight distribution, and it wobbles a bit more, too.
 This is a common issue among wheeled racks with a high shelf clearance.
 This high clearance, though, allows for storage under the shelf, too.
 The GWH Retro Rack is one of the most expensive racks in the group, ruling it out as a quick-fix low-budget option.
 However, if more rustic aesthetics are your top priority, this rack may be worth the price as a complementary display rack for clothes or even hanging plants.